 School Menus & Meal Pricing

 Thank you for participating in the Food & Nutrition program at Vernon Public Schools!
-We are happy to announce FREE breakfast & lunch for all kids through June 30, 2021.
-Free meals are available for all students in school and curbside.
+We are happy to announce breakfast & lunch at no charge for all kids through June 30, 2022.
+Free meals are available for all students in school every day.
 No paperwork or ID required.

 Did you know?
 All Vernon Public Schools sell snacks during lunch for an additional price.
 Snacks can be purchased with cash or on account through My School Bucks.
 All snacks meet the Connecticut Nutrition Standards for healthier snack options.
 For a list of snacks and pricing, please click here.

 Make school payments easy with My School Bucks.
 Create a free account and easily make payments online and on‑the‑go.

 - Check cafeteria balances & purchases

 - Set up automatic payments